-48. Since I am teaching this summer, do I need to make adjustments in furlough in order to be eligible for Cares Act Funds?
-I don't want to only take a day if that is not enough to make me eligible for funds since I have adjunct pay?
+48. Since I am teaching this summer in addition to my normal 40-hour per week assignment, do I need to make adjustments in furlough in order to be eligible for Cares Act Funds?
+I don't want to only take a day if that is not enough to make me eligible for funds since I have adjunct pay.